eye-division/madiacharya/cv.md

 2007 **In-tent-city:** Commissioned as lead artist by Fusion, Oxford (ACE Funded)

-2007 ‘**This is Me’** Participatory Project commissioned by Oxfordshire Museum

-2007 **Mentoring Commission**: to work alongside ‘Making Marks’ a partnership<br>of Public artists for the East Oxford Health Centre sculpture commission

 ### RESIDENCIES

 2022-2023 **20/ 20 Project**, Residency and Commission